Music source separation: Stems vs AI stem separations

-Sound Design with AI Stem Separation Tools
+Sound design with AI stem separation tools

-The process of using AI and other methodologies to target specific kinds of sounds happened to enable a new method of spectral separation based sound design through new kinds of tools to edit with such as those in SpectraLayers and RipX.
-The instant ability to unmix components such as transient information and time based information into full tracks of unconventional sound creations.
+The process of using AI and other methodologies to target specific kinds of sounds happened to enable a new method of spectral separation-based sound design through new kinds of tools to edit with such as those in SpectraLayers and RipX.
+The instant ability to unmix components such as transient information and time-based information into full tracks of unconventional sound creations.
 Groove shadows and other sound production dubbing techniques are easily achievable by revealing new timbres and structures based on spectral selections because of the advancements into tools to support stem manipulation.

-Noise Reduction and AI Stem Separation
+Noise reduction and AI stem separation

 Aside from advanced noise reduction methods based on learning noise profiles, taking an inverted approach and removing known source targets such as the basic four and specialized models can result in leaving only the noise as a separate track depending on the ensemble.
 From that, one can remove the noise track.
 Noise may result on only a single stem and that stem can be targeted exclusively with noise reduction profiles in this way the entire mix does not need to be processed.

-Karaoke (Vocal Remover) and AI Stem Separation
+Karaoke (vocal remover) and AI stem separation

 One of the most popular use cases of stem separation is for the purposes of creating an instrumental of a song where one isn't known to exist or available.
 There are dozens of sites using the technology to attract users aspiring to make such instrumental versions of their favorite songs.

-RipX and the Melodyne Approach to Stem Separation
+RipX and the Melodyne approach to stem separation

 The RipX DAW is a unique take on the concept of stem separation because of its note-based harmonic audio visual structure branded as "Rip Audio Format".
 The system provides a stem separation tool that breaks down a single file into several tracks with notes being represented as the audio track.
 These notes are highly adjustable and the system includes highly specialized tools for working with the notes and the spectral aspects of the captures.
 Each note or note part can have specialized effects applied.
 Tracks can be swapped easily because of the utilization of this notation with other sounds entirely.
-So the stem is not only separated but the midi is transcribed making it possible to perform as a midi sequence and thereby direct instruments.
+Thus, the stem is not only separated but the MIDI is transcribed, making it possible to perform as a MIDI sequence and thereby direct instruments.
 The notation used by the Rip Audio format resembles the Melodyne architecture of note extraction from audio, these notes however also function as MIDI and audio simultaneously.
 RipX is a completely unique kind of DAW that is based around stem separation as well as this new Rip Audio format, where audio and midi worlds forge a symbiosis with new kinds of tools to support the new paradigm.